frodeheg/no.sparegris/README.txt

 - Save over 1000 NOK a year on the power tariff. (in Norway)
 - Experiment with the settings and flows and follow the recommendations below to get the most out of the app.
 - Install the piggy bank insights device if you're interested in statistics (this is optional)

-Important:
-- All devices controlled by the app should not be switched on by other flows, otherwise, conflicts will arise and the target value for the power tariff may fail.
-- In case a flow informs the app about the current price point then the temperature should not be changed by other sources too.
-- Other things such as brightness, max wattage, etc. can be controlled outside the app.

 Recommendations:
 - Use flows to change between normal / night mode at relevant times.